 The Cancer Society supports the SunSmart schools programme to create sun smart school environments in primary and intermediate schools.
+We encourage secondary schools to adopt SunSmart policies to protect teens.

 Skin cancers are the most common form of cancers in New Zealand.
 The incidence of melanoma skin cancer is among the highest in the world.